 - Select the top priority project(s) from the "Suggest a Project" list.
-(Note: Each Neighborhood can select a maximum of two projects totaling less than \$50K combined.
-Rapid Flashing Beacons are estimated at \$50K.) - Identify a Neighborhood Project Coordinator who will become the project advocate.
-They are responsible for soliciting support for the project, attending a Project Conference, completing the application and working with staff to keep the project on track during implementation. - Elect a Neighborhood Panel member who will join other neighborhood representatives to evaluate, score, and award NSP projects across the entire City.
+(Note: Each Neighborhood can select a maximum of two projects totaling less than \$75K combined.) - Identify a Neighborhood Project Coordinator who will become the project advocate.
+They are responsible for soliciting support for the project, attending a Project Conference, completing the application and working with staff to keep the project on track during implementation. - Elect a Neighborhood Panel member who will join other neighborhood representatives to evaluate, score, and award NSP projects across the entire City. - Complete and submit a Project Idea form for selected projects.
+(Note: This is typically done by the Neighborhood Project Coordinator).